Petty Theft and Retail Theft or Shoplifting

 In reality, the primary determination of whether you will be charged with a felony or misdemeanor depends on the value of the item alleged to be stolen.
 For purposes of a misdemeanor analysis, if the value of the item taken is less than $100 and was not taken from a dwelling you will be looking at second degree misdemeanor charges, punishable by up to 60 days in jail and a $500 fine.
 If the value of the item alleged to have been stolen is $100 or more but less than $300 and not taken from a dwelling you will face a first degree misdemeanor charge punishable by up to 11 months, 29 days in county jail and a $1000 fine.

-all while intending to deprive the merchant of possession, use, benefit, or full retail value of the merchandise or shopping cart.
-Otherwise stated, an allegation like this is an allegation that you stole something from a retail store.Diversion Program
+All with the intent to deprive the merchant of the use, possession, benefit, or full retail value of that merchandise or shopping cart.
+More simply put, an allegation like this is an allegation that you stole something from a retail store.Diversion Program